VizTracer

 viztracer --ignore_c_function

-ignore_frozen: boolean = False
+ignore_frozen: bool = False

 Whether trace functions from frozen functions(mostly import stuff)